wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-and-finding-data-from-wis2.md

 ```

 !!! note
-    pywis-pubsub is pre-installed on the local training environment, but can be installed from anywhere with `pip3 pywis-pubsub`
+    pywis-pubsub is pre-installed on the local training environment, but can be installed from anywhere with `pip3 install pywis-pubsub`

 Update the sample configuration (see the sections marked **TBD**) to connect to the Météo-France Global Broker: